 If you could only wear one piece from your collection, what would it be and why?

 All my bags are my favourite of course, but as each token is unique for me it is not only the connection to a certain type of token but to a specific one that becomes my favourite.
-As my favourite color is blue, the polished blue agate definitely has a special attraction to me.
+As my favourite colour is blue, the polished blue agate definitely has a special attraction to me.
 Holding on to it you feel the smoothness while it still has rough and natural edges.
 And I do not want to leave out the tassels with an antler slice either.
 I click them on quite often, the antler element connects with the essence of YiY and the tassel just makes me smile and feel free.

 What have been the highest and lowest points on your journey so far?